vade123/COMP.SEC.300/README.md

   - impossible to deduct anything from the id
 - validate incoming request bodies using [Joi](https://joi.dev/)
 - enforce strong password requirements with Joi
-- store jwt token in httpOnly cookie, expire token in 1h
+- store jwt token in httpOnly cookie, expire token in 1h, sign the token with HS256 algorithm
 - use secure and signed cookies
 - [cors configuration](https://github.com/fastify/fastify-cors)
 - use [csrf protection](https://github.com/fastify/fastify-csrf)